justme99/juju/openam/README.md

 ## Known Limitations and Issues

-This release of OpenAM is meant for evaluation purposes only and will will violate the license terms if used in a production environment.
-There is no limitation in features in the product, only in which context it's used.
+This release of OpenAM is meant for evaluation purposes only and will violate the license terms if used in a production environment.
+There is no limitation in features of the product.

 Other limitations of this charm
-- Autoscaling is not supported in this charm relaese
+- Autoscaling is not supported in this charm release
 - Only OpenDJ is tested as a user repository for authenticate users
 - Only the Apache OpenAM Agent relastionship is cuurently supported.
 Currently no support for the .Net and J2EE.
 - Only OpenID Connect is supported as a automatically way of authenticate users of any charm implementing the same interface

-There will be more to come.
+There will be more features and relationships to come.
 # Configuration

 In addition to the license agreement and the admin password you can change or set the following configuration options.